PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

 update due to triggers, rules, default values, etc.

 Like insert, the dictionary is optional and updates will be performed on the fields in the keywords.
-There must be an OID or primary key either in the dictionary where the OID must be munged, or in the keywords where it can be simply the string ``'oid'``.
+There must be an OID or primary key either specified using the ``'oid'`` keyword or in the dictionary, in which case the OID must be munged.

 upsert -- insert a row with conflict resolution
 -----------------------------------------------